|

 This allows one to specify a prefix which is prepended to

-the names of remotes if trunk/branches/tags are
+the names of remotes if trunk/branches/tags are specified.

-encouraged in any case, as your SVN-tracking refs will
+case, as your SVN-tracking refs will then be located at

-compatible with Git’s own remote-tracking ref layout
+own remote-tracking ref layout (refs/remotes/$remote/).

-(refs/remotes/$remote/).
-Setting a prefix is also useful
+Setting a prefix is also useful if you wish to track

-if you wish to track multiple projects that share a
+multiple projects that share a common repository.
+By

-common repository.
-By default, the prefix is set to
+default, the prefix is set to origin/.

 Note